DanishHasan14321/TSF---Exploratory-Data-Analysis-Terrorism/README.md

 # Tools Used
 1. Excel for cleaning
-2. Pyth0n for further cleaning
+2. Python for further cleaning
 3. Tableau for Visualizaiton